How to Prune Roses: A Beginner’s Step-by-Step Guide

 Can you fix the roses that were pruned too early?

-In the future, aim to time your pruning for late winter or early spring, just as the buds start to swell but before they’ve fully leafed out, adjusting for your local climate conditions.
-This timing reduces the risk of cold damage and supports the plant’s natural growth cycle for a season of beautifully, vibrant blooms.
+For best results going forward, aim to prune in late winter or early spring when buds begin to swell and the risk of extreme cold has passed.supports the plant’s natural growth cycle for a season of beautifully, vibrant blooms.

 close up of white dawn climbing rose with pink knockout rosesThe Complete Guide to Roses Care